 - Take a bus to Butterworth and change to another bus going to Kuala Perlis.
 At Kuala Perlis, catch the ferry to Langkawi (Kuah).

 - Take a bus to Ipoh and change to another bus going to Kuala Perlis.
 At Kuala Perlis, catch the ferry to Langkawi (Kuah).

 If you have a couple more days to spend in Malaysia, I highly recommend adding Penang to your itinerary before heading to Langkawi.

 Not only will it break the long journey between the Cameron Highlands and Langkawi, but Penang is also a wonderful place to spend a couple of days.
 You can read more about Penang below.

 Another wonderful island in Malaysia and a great place to end your Malaysia trip itinerary is Langkawi.

 Langkawi is located just off the northwestern coast of Malaysia and, unlike the islands on the east coast, can be visited year-round.
 While Langkawi is much more developed than Tioman Island, you’ll find beautiful white-sand beaches here, as well as dense green jungle.

 There are also several wonderful luxury resorts on Langkawi, making it the perfect place to end your Malaysia holiday in style.
 Check out the highest-rated resort on Langkawi here.

-You can read more about Langkawi in my Langkawi trip itinerary, but here is my top 3 of things to do in Langkawi.
+You can read more about Langkawi in my Langkawi trip itinerary, but here are my top 3 things to do in Langkawi.

 Langkawi Sky Bridge